-Our initial review of all share classes, identified that 42 of the 82 funds are demonstrating value in the comparable services area.
-After further qualitative analysis on the remaining 40 funds, we concluded that in total, all 82 funds are demonstrating value.
+Our initial review identified that 44 funds out of the 85 funds are demonstrating value in the comparable services area.
+After further qualitative analysis on the remaining 41 funds, we concluded that 21 funds have insufficient data to provide investors with a useful assessment of the funds' charges and the remaining 20 funds are demonstrating value.